Clopidogrel (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, had a recent stroke, or have a history of bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding problems, stomach ulcer or bleeding, a recent stroke, or have a history of bleeding problems.

 - This medicine can cause you to bleed and bruise more easily.
 Take precautions to avoid injury.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.
 Severe bleeding can be life-threatening.